Quasi-steady emission from repeating fast radio bursts can be explained by magnetar wind nebulae: Observed FRB properties

 \subsection{SED \& light curve of the PRS}

-We first numerically compute the radio SEDs for the nebular emission using the code developed by \citet{Murase2015}, which takes into account the effect of electron-positron pairs relevant for emission at $t \gtrsim t_{\rm sd}$.
+We first numerically compute the radio SEDs for the nebular emission using the code developed by \citet{Murase2015,Murase2021}, which takes into account the effect of electron-positron pairs relevant for emission at $t \gtrsim t_{\rm sd}$.
 We incorporate the inverse Compton and synchrotron emission processes to solve the time-dependent kinetic equation~(\ref{kin_eqs}), and account for electromagnetic cascades.
 The external radiation fields are taken to be cosmic microwave background (CMB) and extragalactic background light (EBL).
 In our calculations, we have included the effect of synchrotron self-absorption (SSA) in magnetised nebula and free-free absorption in the SN ejecta, along with the Razin effect.

-For the rotation-powered model and both progenitor types, the effect of $t_{\rm age}$ on the radio spectral energy distribution (SED) is shown for R1/R2/R3 in the left/center/right panels of Figure~\ref{fig:SED_Mej_tage}, with the corresponding radio data shown with filled circles.
+For the rotation-powered model and both progenitor types, the effect of $t_{\rm age}$ on the radio spectral energy distribution (SED) is shown for FRB 20121102A/20190520B/20201124A in the left/center/right panels of Figure~\ref{fig:SED_Mej_tage}, with the corresponding radio data shown with filled circles.
 As expected, the synchrotron flux is suppressed for larger NS age ($t_{\rm age} \gg t_{\rm sd}$) due to considerable adiabatic energy losses at late times.
-Based on comparison with the observed radio flux, we find a best-fit $t_{\rm age} \approx 20\,(20)\,[8]\,{\rm yr}$ for USSN and $t_{\rm age} \approx 32\,(25)\,[10]\,{\rm yr}$ for CCSN models, corresponding to R1 (R2) [R3].
+Based on comparison with the observed radio flux, we find a best-fit $t_{\rm age} \approx 20\,(20)\,[8]\,{\rm yr}$ for USSN and $t_{\rm age} \approx 32\,(25)\,[10]\,{\rm yr}$ for CCSN models, corresponding to FRB 20121102A (20190520B) [20201124A].
 The low-energy synchrotron flux is highly suppressed due to SSA, especially for the large $M_{\rm ej}$ in case of CCSN progenitors.
-While the USSN model seems marginally more promising for both R1 and R2 to explain the observed PRS emission at smaller energies ($\nu \sim 1\,{\rm GHz}$), only CCSN model satisfactorily explains the observed emission for R3 due to the large suppression of radio flux at smaller energies.
+While the USSN model seems marginally more promising for both FRBs 20121102A and 20190520B to explain the observed PRS emission at smaller energies ($\nu \sim 1\,{\rm GHz}$), only CCSN model satisfactorily explains the observed emission for FRB 20201124A due to the large suppression of radio flux at smaller energies.